calvbore/zk-hello-world-noir/README.md

 ---
 ## Checkpoint 2: Noir Merkle Proof Verification Circuit
 The first thing we need to do for our circuit is add `zk-kit` merkle tree as dependency to `packages/nargo/circuits/your_circuit/nargo.toml`.
+This library is the noir counterpart to the solidity library that you imported earlier.

 ```
 [dependencies]